 Research into DMT is beginning to bear this out, and scientific research into Ayahuasca has long shown significant health effects.
 Earlier this year, through lobbying the TGA, the Brazilian church UDV, made to the Therapeutic Goods Administration in Australia, costing quite a large sum of money, regarding their proposal to legitimise the religious use of Ayahuasca containing a very small amount of DMT.
 The issue here is that first of all, the TGA do not represent Australian federal or state laws, they are a federal regulatory body.
 Even if the TGA relegated DMT to a less severe schedule than Schedule 9 (total prohibition), the state laws in Australia would still be in effect (schedule 1).
 Also Australia, does not protect religious freedom and you do not have a right to practice your religion, if it involves ingesting a tea containing a scheduled alkaloid.

 So why did the UDV make this submission?
 When the TGA is not known for their progressive policies, largely being perceived as regulatory and bureaucratic body known to move as quickly as cold molasses.
-Nobody really knows this, obviously apart from the UDV in Australia.
+Nobody really knows why the UDV made the submission, apart from the UDV in Australia.

 Those of us who have some knowledge of the TGA and how they work, couldn’t really see any major progression here whatsoever.
 We do know that the UDV church, as part of their policy, wants to be able to practice their religion without breaking local laws.
 That being said, it appeared to many, that the TGA were somehow proactive in changing their scheduling, except that they had no choice in the matter upon receiving the submission and the reportedly 5 figure sum the application cost.